camunda-cloud/camunda-platform-7-kubernetes-example/docs/2019-05-camunda-bpm-on-kubernetes.md

 > **Note:** xmlstarlet can replace sed here

-We've used [twemproxy](https://github.com/tuananh/kubernetes-twemproxy) in front of Google Cloud Memorystore, with [memcached-session-manager (supports redis)](https://github.com/magro/memcached-session-manager/wiki/SetupAndConfiguration)
+We've used [twemproxy](https://github.com/tuananh/kubernetes-twemproxy) in front of Google Cloud Memorystore, with [memcached-session-manager (supports redis)](https://github.com/magro/memcached-session-manager/wiki/SetupAndConfiguration) to get this up and running.

 ### Scaling

-If you have sessions sorted out, the first (and often last) limit for scaling Camunda BPM is generally database connections.
+If you have sessions sorted out, the first (and often last) limit for scaling Camunda BPM may be database connections.
 You can tune these to some extent [out of the box](https://github.com/camunda/docker-camunda-bpm-platform/blob/master/Dockerfile#L34).
-We turn down the intialSize too.
+We turn down the intialSize in settingstoo.
 Add a HorizontalPodAutoscaler (HPA)](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/]

 ### Requests and Limits